carlsverre/config/README.md

-Run `./updaterc` to sync dotfiles.
+Run `./install` to sync dotfiles into the homedir.
-Run `nix-env -f . -i` to install environment.
+Run `nix-env -i dev-env` to install environment.